Bourke Place

 Bourke Place is a 224 m skyscraper situated at 600 Bourke Street, Melbourne central business district, Victoria, Australia.
-As of 2024, it is the equal 18th tallest building in Melbourne and the 37th tallest building in Australia.
+As of 2026, it is the equal 18th tallest building in Melbourne and the 40th tallest building in Australia.
 It was completed in 1991.

 Designed by the architectural firm Godfrey & Spowers, it is a modernist building.
 It previously served as the headquarters for BHP, and the company's sign on the outside of the structure was the highest in the country.
 BHP has since moved to a new building across the city to 171 Collins Street.

 The building's most obvious feature on the skyline is its sloped roof, which hides various communications equipment.
 The structure's facade is 170000 m2 of laminated glass.

-In 2019 the building's ground floor foyer has undergone refurbishment under the guidance of 3XN in collaboration with NH Architecture with construction work carried out by Probuild.
+In 2019, the building's ground floor foyer underwent refurbishment under the guidance of 3XN in collaboration with NH Architecture, with construction work carried out by Probuild.

-Bourke Place is home to numerous law firms, including King & Wood Mallesons, HFW, Sparke Helmore Lawyers, Gadens, and Lander & Rogers.
+Bourke Place is home to numerous law firms, including Dentons, King & Wood Mallesons, Barry Nilsson, HFW, Sparke Helmore Lawyers, Gadens, and Lander & Rogers.
 Other tenants include Zurich Insurance Group, M&K Lawyers, Berkshire Hathaway, Scottish Pacific and Interpro.